-It’s no secret that new technology is currently taking the world by storm; and it is set to absolutely rock the workplace in the next few years.
-Experts have predicted that the job market will begin to pick up speed before 2020, with workplaces in the next decade being nearly unrecognisable from today’s.
+It’s no secret that new technology is currently taking the world by storm; and it is set to absolutely rock the workplace of the future in the next few years.
+Experts have predicted that the job market will begin to pick up speed before 2020, with workplaces and workplace technology trends in the next decade being nearly unrecognisable from today’s.
 Unsurprisingly, many people are debating about whether there will be enough jobs for everybody.

 It is a fact that the number of roles for office, administrative, manufacturing and production jobs will decline over the next four years.
 Some people predict that around 6 million roles will be lost.
 However, business and financial roles along with computing and mathematical roles are expected to rise in numbers.

 Humans won’t necessarily be out of jobs – but they may find themselves doing very different professions.
 It is predicted that 65% of children under the age of 11 today will be working jobs that aren’t even created yet.
-That’s not necessarily a bad thing however, as computers are set to take over many of the mundane tasks that humans currently do at work.
+That’s not necessarily a bad thing however, as computer technology is set to take over many of the mundane tasks that humans currently do at work.

 The Automation of Jobs